 Animals in Carbon and Nutrient Cycling

 Historically, most research in ecosystem ecology and biogeochemistry has focused on the roles of plants and microorganisms in regulating nutrient cycling in ecosystems, as plants take up carbon and nutrients and microbes decompose plant detritus, returning carbon and nutrients to the soil and atmosphere.
 However, animals can also play important roles in carbon and nutrient cycling by physically disturbing soil, selectively consuming plant matter, and releasing carbon and nutrients through excretion, egestion, and the decomposition of animal bodies.
-We study the impacts of animals on biogeochemical cycling in diverse ecosystems, from old fields in New England to high-altitude deserts in Argentina to the Arctic tundra.
+We study the impacts of animals on biogeochemical cycling in diverse ecosystems, from old fields in New England to Makgadikgadi landscape of northern Botswana to the Arctic tundra.

 Zoogeochemical effects of northern ungulates